themeselection/shadcn-studio/README.md

 ### Not a standard library, but a distribution of components

-Following the philosophy of Shadcn, shadcn/studio isn&apos;t a conventional “install-from-NPM” library.
+Following the philosophy of Shadcn, shadcn/studio isn&apos;t a conventional &quot;install-from-NPM&quot; library.
 Rather, it&apos;s an open-source distribution of components designed for maximum adaptability.
 You can copy the code, modify styles, adjust logic, or integrate it with other tools—free from the limitations of typical libraries.
 This &quot;open code&quot; model empowers you to customize with confidence and creativity.

 ## Why should I use shadcn/studio? 💡